Airbotics/uptane-server/docs/airos/configure-app.md

 ### Scripts

-These can be called by a systemd unit to load and start containers, or any other usecase you see fit.
+These can be called by a systemd unit to load and start containers, or any other use case you see fit.
 Scripts are written to the `/usr/bin/` directory on the rootfs.